-Entry Procedure Masters Events (non-FIS)
+Entry Procedure (non-FIS)

 All participants (athletes, course setters, and officials) including foreign participants, in masters competitions must be members of U.S. Ski & Snowboard in the appropriate category.
 This is a risk management issue and needs to be strictly adhered to.
-Every participant must have either a short-term (one day) membership, a non-scored student membership, or a full masters membership.
+Every participant must have either a Short-Term (one day) membership, a Non-Scored Athlete membership, or a full Masters membership.